tom-doerr/perplexity_search/README.md

 ## Contributing

 We welcome contributions!
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for more details on how to contribute to this project.
+Check our [CHANGELOG.md](CHANGELOG.md) for recent updates and changes.

 ## FAQ